StevenDieu/godisinthedetails/README.md

 # godisinthedetails

-For project 'KICK OUT THE  BAD THINGS'
+For project 'God is in the details'

 Designer/Client : Hugo Daunois